-For instance, at 35 MPH, the recommended best practice for sign mounting height ranged from 20 feet to 37 feet.
+For instance, at 35 MPH, the recommended best practice for sign mounting height ranged from 18 feet to 35 feet.
 Obviously even within the sign industry there appears to be a great deal of latitude in recommended sign mounting height.

-What does seem apparent, however, is that for communities such as Urbana, which have relatively low posted speed limits and less complex driving environments, moderately low sign heights should not create a barrier for effective sign communication.
+It is apparent, however, that for communities such as Urbana, which have relatively low speed limits and less complex driving environments, moderately low sign heights should not create a barrier for effective sign communication.